ScribnerLab/SeaLampreyRapture/analysis/README.md

 Sequencing profile
 ==================

-The following section characterizes the sequencing results.
+The following section characterizes sequencing results.
+Specifically, we evaluate the number of mapped reads for on and off-target loci, allele read balance, and the density of targeted RAD loci across the genome.

 ### On/off target reads per locus

-The number of mapped read pairs for RAD loci targeted with rapture (On\_Target) versus RAD loci that were not targeted (Off\_Target).
+The number of mapped read pairs for RAD loci targeted with RAPTURE (On\_Target) versus RAD loci that were not targeted (Off\_Target).
-Overall, 80.6% of reads aligned to targeted loci even though they only made up less than 10% of all RAD loci.
+Overall, 80.6% of reads aligned to targeted loci even though they made up less than 10% of all RAD loci.
+Results demonstrate that the target enrichment assay was highly successful.

     p <- ggplot(onTarget_readCount, aes(x=ReadCount, fill = T)) +
       geom_histogram(binwidth = 10000, color = "black") +